-In Chapter-6 of our Golang Tutorial, we touched upon ‘Concurrency’ in Golang.
+In Chapter-6 of our Golang Tutorial, we touched upon ‘Concurrency’ in Golang new project.
 In this chapter, let’s explore ‘Error Handling’.

 Whenever you come across any runtime problem while executing your Go application that is an error.
 Go doesn’t have an exception but in Go, it is in form of panic and recover.
 Go has a simple and easy way of handling when something goes wrong in program.
 Basically, Go is having the ability to return multiple values.